aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/convert-coordinates/_index.md

 - **Do I need a license to try it?** A free trial is available; a commercial license is required for production use.
 - **What .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, and .NET 5/6+.
 - **Can I use the same code for other formats?** Yes—simply change the `PointFormats` enum value (e.g., `DecimalDegrees`, `GeoRef`).

+## How to Convert Coordinates to DMS
+Before diving into code, let’s clarify why DMS is still valuable.
+Cartographers, pilots, and many GIS data providers rely on DMS because it is human‑friendly and aligns with traditional maps.
+Aspose.GIS removes the need for manual math, letting you focus on your application logic.

 ## What is coordinate conversion to DMS?
 Converting coordinates to DMS rewrites decimal latitude and longitude values into a format like `25°30'00"N 45°30'00"E`.
 This representation is widely used in cartography, navigation, and GIS data exchange.